 Neighbourhood Watch - I've heard of it but what is it exactly?

 The Neighbourhood Watch scheme was originally launched by the Home Office to empower local people to come together and look out for each other.
 Small groups of volunteer residents look out for signs of crime in their immediate vicinity and they then share that information with each other and local police.
-There is a national organisation, but here in North Lincolnshire the groups work closely with Tracey Coyne who is the NLC Neighbourhood Watch Development Officer.
+There is a national organisation, but here in North Lincolnshire the groups work closely with the Safer Neighbourhoods team who are the NLC Neighbourhood Watch Development Officers.

-In North Lincolnshire we have a thriving community of Neighbourhood Watch Groups (NWG) - over 180 of them - and more joining everying month.
-The person organising the NWG is known as the Coordinator and they are supported by Tracey Coyne.
-Once the Coordinator has called Tracey and indicated that he or she would like to set up a new NWG Tracey will visit them and supply them with a letter which they distribute to their neighbours inviting them to join the group.
-Once the Coordinator has circulated the letters and identified a number of households who are keen to join the group, he or she will then be asked to set up a meeting which Tracey and the Neighbourhood Police Officer will attend.
-At that meeting Tracey will talk to the group about any issues they may have and and show them how to problem-solve.
-Once the group is set up then Neighbourhood Watch signs will be put up by Safer Neighbourhoods and your group will become part of the Neighbourhood Watch network across North Lincolnshire.
+In North Lincolnshire we have a thriving community of Neighbourhood Watch Groups (NHWG) - over 200 of them - and more joining everying month.
+The person organising the NWG is known as the Coordinator and they are supported by the SN team.
+Once the Coordinator has called the SN team and indicated that he or she would like to set up a new NHWG a SN team member will visit them and supply them with a letter which they distribute to their neighbours inviting them to join the group.
+Once the Coordinator has circulated the letters and identified a number of households who are keen to join the group, he or she will then be asked to set up a meeting which one of the SN team and the Neighbourhood Police Officer (if availible) will attend..
+At that meeting the SN team member will talk to the group about any issues they may have and and show them how to problem-solve.
+Once the group is set up then Neighbourhood Watch signs will be supplied by Safer Neighbourhoods and we will assist putting them up and your group will become part of the Neighbourhood Watch network across North Lincolnshire.

 How does it work?